How to Find Closed Captioning Jobs from Home

 Closed Captioning Explained Plus a List of Places to Find Closed Captioning Jobs

 Many people start their work-at-home journey seeking opportunities to get paid to type from home.
-The reality is that many work-from-home opportunities labeled as typing jobs are scams.
+The problem is that many work-from-home opportunities labeled as "typing jobs" are scams.
 With that said, there are work-at-home jobs that involve typing.
 Closed captioning is one of those jobs.

 What Is Closed Captioning?

-- Real-Time Closed Captioning: Real time captioners transcribe live events such as television news for the hearing impaired.
-Because it’s done in real time, it requires typing speed and accuracy, and it tends to pay more than other forms of captioning or transcription.
+- Real-Time Closed Captioning: Real-time captioners transcribe live events such as television news for the hearing impaired.
+Because it’s done in real time, it requires a quick typing speed and accuracy.
+Real-time closed captioning tends to pay more than other forms of captioning or transcription.

 - Offline Closed Captioning: Any event that needs to be transcribed that isn’t live, is done through offline closed captioning.
 This can include transcripts of talk shows and other televised events that aren’t aired live.
 It can also include video captioning, which is growing in demand.
 Although not done live in the moment, offline closed captioning still requires typing speed and accuracy.
-It also involves understanding of time codes that break up the video by frames to sync the video and transcription.
+These types of captioners are usually paid by audio minute, so the faster and more accurately you type, the more you'll get paid. offline closed captioning also involves understanding time codes that break up the video by frames to sync the video and transcription.

 What Types of Jobs Use Closed Captioners?